turri21/VGA_Test-neptuno/README.md

 Based on QMTECH's examples.

 v1.1
-It circles automatically through the VGA test screens.
+It circles automatically through the various VGA test screens.

 v1.0
 If pressing each time the SW1 (user button 0)